nchinling/text-editor-vim/README.md

 # Vim++ (In progress)
-Just a fun attempt to customise a text editor to suit my editing needs.
+A fun attempt to customise a text editor to suit my editing needs.
 Developed using Python and Tkinter.

+## Features